JohnDoe1987/Get-SSLReport/README.md

 ##Examples

+Use this function in your PowerShell script or import it like this:

+. .\Get-SSLReport.ps1

 Generate a report and show results on [Qualys SSL Labs](https://www.ssllabs.com/) startpage.
 Proceed the check also when the server certificate doesn't match the assessment hostname.